 When the same information needs to be delivered through a number of mediums (such as printed material, content on a website, or as a PDF), it can be produced using XML.

 Suppose the original document was created in Microsoft Word, but now that same information needs to be displayed on the website and stored as files for email distribution.
 It’s not a simple case of copying and pasting because Microsoft Word has encryptions, which causes weird characters to surface within the text of your website.
-It requires rewriting the information into a web-based friendly software.
+It requires retyping the information into a web-based friendly software.

 Transposing that original information into each different format for its intended use will waste time.
 Accidental typos or transposing incorrectly could occur if the assigned employee to carry out this task is time-poor.